UU-Hydro/DYNQUAL/DynQual_Manual.md

 Some adjustments must be made:
 - `inputDir =`  : this must be set to the directory where the input data is stored.
 - `outputDir =` : this must be set to a directory you can access.
-- `cloneMap =`  : please make sure this is stored locally in your computer.
-The cloneMap file defines the spatial resolution and extent of your study area and must be in the pcraster format.
-Some examples are given in this [repository](https://github.com/UU-Hydro/PCR-GLOBWB_model/blob/master/clone_landmask_maps/clone_landmask_examples.zip)
+- `cloneMap =`  : The cloneMap file defines the spatial resolution and extent of your study area and must be in the pcraster format.
+Please make sure this is stored **locally** in your computer.
+Some examples are given in this [repository](https://github.com/UU-Hydro/PCR-GLOBWB_model/blob/master/clone_landmask_maps/clone_landmask_examples.zip).

 Other adjustments are optional (e.g.):
 - `startTime =` and `endTime =` : denote your simulation period.